 - New construction would follow NPS guidelines and management policies for lightscape, energy conservation, greenbuilding, sustainability principles, protection of important resources, and replanting with native plant species.
 It would also take into account measures to minimize the amount of air pollution produced. - Residents are dependent upon the sole source aquifer (protected under state and federal law) for domestic water and irrigation.
-All federally funded construction projects, depending upon project size, location, and proximity to drinking water sources, must be reviewed by the U.S. Environmental Protection Agency (EPA).
-The Reserve staff would contact the Sole Source Aquifer Program at EPA Region 10 and coordinate with the agency for any projects within the Reserve meeting these criteria. - Trails maintenance is performed regularly and effectively to prevent erosion, eliminate and prevent social trails, and reduce hardening of trail surfaces. - Manure lagoons will be managed in a manner that will reduce groundwater contamination. - Any installation of monitoring and research equipment would be sensitively sited and camouflaged to minimize visual disturbance to the cultural landscape and other resources. - Waysides, interpretive exhibits, and signage of recreational resources would be sensitively sited to minimize visual disturbance to the cultural landscape and viewsheds and reduce "visual clutter" on roads. - To offset the increase in motor vehicle transportation that is expected within the Reserve, Reserve staff would take measures to try to
+All federally funded construction projects, depending upon project size, location, and proximity to drinking water sources, must be reviewed by the U.S. Environmental Protection Agency.
+The Reserve staff would contact the Sole Source Aquifer Program at EPA Region 10 and coordinate with the agency for any projects within the Reserve meeting these criteria. - Trails maintenance is performed regularly and effectively to prevent erosion, eliminate and prevent social trails, and reduce hardening of trail surfaces. - Manure lagoons will be managed in a manner that will reduce groundwater contamination. - Any installation of monitoring and research equipment would be sensitively sited and camouflaged to minimize visual disturbance to the cultural landscape and other resources. - Waysides, interpretive exhibits, and signage of recreational resources would be sensitively sited to minimize visual disturbance to the cultural landscape and viewsheds and reduce "visual clutter" on roads. - To offset the increase in motor vehicle transportation that is expected within the Reserve, Reserve staff would take measures to try to increase pedestrian, bicycle, and carsharing

-- increase pedestrian, bicycle, and carsharing options to offset the expected increase. - The NPS and Trust Board would continue to protect cultural resources to the greatest extent possible with available funding and staff, through direct action on lands owned in fee and by encouraging other landowners to practice good stewardship.
+- options to offset the expected increase. - The NPS and Trust Board would continue to protect cultural resources to the greatest extent possible with available funding and staff, through direct action on lands owned in fee and by encouraging other landowners to practice good stewardship.
 Disturbing significant resources would be avoided wherever possible.
 Where avoidance or preservation cannot be achieved, mitigation would be carried out under the guidance of the procedures of the Advisory Council on Historic Preservation (36 CFR 800) on lands owned in fee and encouraged on other lands in the Reserve. - Before any land-modifying activity on lands owned in fee in the Reserve, a professional archaeologist would inspect the present ground surface of the proposed development site and the immediate vicinity for the presence of cultural remains, both prehistoric and historic.
-Should newly discovered or previously unrecorded cultural remains be located, additional investigations would be accomplished prior to earth disturbing activities. - All preservation, rehabilitation, and restoration efforts for historic structures would be carried out in accordance with the Secretary of the Interior's Standards for the Treatment of Historic Properties, with Guidelines for Preserving, Rehabilitation, Restoring and Reconstructing Historic Buildings. - Should NAGPRA materials be inadvertently discovered within the Reserve, agence would follow the tribal consultation procedures outlined in the NAGPRA of 1990. - The NPS and Trust Board will continue to coordinate with WSDOT on transportation planning issues to understand the planning implications of regional development to the Reserve and to ensure that transportation improvements provide for safe thoroughfares and are in harmony with the character of the Reserve.
+Should newly discovered or previously unrecorded cultural remains be located, additional investigations would be accomplished prior to earth disturbing activities. - All preservation, rehabilitation, and restoration efforts for historic structures would be carried out in accordance with the Secretary of the Interior's Standards for the Treatment of Historic Properties, with Guidelines for Preserving, Rehabilitation, Restoring and Reconstructing Historic Buildings. - Should NAGPRA materials be inadvertently discovered within the Reserve, agence would follow the tribal consultation procedures outlined in the NAGPRA of 1990.